camilabatres/Airport_Analysis/README.md

 * We believe the Decision Tree is a better performing model with higher precision and sensitivity.
 * Even though Decision Tree has the lowest precision score out of all the models, it has the highest sensitivity score.
 In this situation, sensitivity is more important than the precision.
   * False positives can be ruled out by double checking the flight status.
 It is more important to detect delayed flights.
+  * There is no penalty on misclassifying flights
 * Advantages:
   * Decision Tree Model is very intuitive and easy to explain to stakeholders
 * Disadvantages: